Generalized Decidability via Brouwer Trees

-Furthermore, there is no known algorithm that could semidecide the Twin Prime Conjecture.
+Furthermore, there is no known algorithm that could semidecide the twin prime conjecture.
 While one could dovetail the searches and thus run the search for every $n$ at some point, a positive result would require all searches to be successful, which (at least on an intuitive level) would take ``too long.''
 The current paper suggests and studies a framework in which the duration of such ``algorithms'' can be made precise and proved.

-We work in constructive mathematics, where one commonly used definition of the statement ``the property $P$ is semidecidable'' is that there exists a binary sequence $s : \N \to \Bool$ such that $P$ holds if and only if there exists an index $i$ such that $s_i = 1$~\cite{Rosolini1986,bauer2006first}.
-Checking whether such a binary sequence contains a $1$ corresponds to checking whether a given conatural number is finite.
-Classically, the ordinal corresponding to the set of conatural numbers is $\omega + 1$, and a semidecidable proposition is one of which a positive answer can be discovered in $\omega$-many steps, assuming this positive answer exists.
+We work in constructive mathematics, where one commonly used~\cite{Rosolini1986,bauer2006first} definition of the statement ``the property $P$ is semidecidable'' is that there exists a binary sequence $s : \N \to \Bool$ such that $P$ holds if and only if there exists an index $i$ such that $s_i = 1$.
+Checking whether such a binary sequence contains a $1$ corresponds to checking whether a given \emph{conatural number} (also known as \emph{extended natural number}) is finite; in fact, one way to define the set of conatural numbers is as the collection of non-decreasing binary sequences~\cite{Escardo2013}.
+Classically, the ordinal corresponding to the set of conatural numbers is $\omega + 1$, and a semidecidable proposition is one for which a positive answer can be discovered in $\omega$-many steps, assuming this positive answer exists.